amplitude/amplitude-docs/content/collections/browser_sdk/en/marketing-analytics-sdk.md

 ### Use the Marketing Analytics SDK with Ampli

 You can use Ampli with this SDK by passing an instance of the Marketing Analytics SDK to `ampli.load()`.
-See the [Ampli documentation](/docs/sdks/sdk-catalog/browser/ampli-for-browser-sdk-1-0) for the Browser SDK for more details on configuration.

 1. Add the Marketing Analytics Browser SDK to your project.
 2. Create an instance of the SDK.